Community Problem Solving

 Case Study: Project Kind Kids

-The CmPS team was the New York Junior Division champions for 2018-19 and went on to win second place at the International Conference.
+The CmPS team was the New York Junior Division state champions for 2018-19 and went on to win second place at the International Conference.

 Participants complete a Written Report (following a six steps framework), Addendum/Mini-Scapbook of supporting documentation, Presentation media (a tri-fold board showcase), and other material related to the project.